FOOD

 Vertebrates

-Goldfish and guppies are widely used as feeder fish for large, carnivorous species.
-Feeder fish can carry disease or parasites.
-Many aquariasts medicate the water which houses the feeder fish to reduce the risk of the spread of disease into the main tank.
-Frogs and tadpoles are used on occasion as foods for large fish.
-Usually these creatures are captured in local ponds and streams.
+Goldfish and guppies are commonly used as feeder fish for large carnivorous species.
+However, feeder fish can carry diseases or parasites.
+Many aquarists treat the water housing feeder fish to reduce the risk of disease transmission to the main tank.
+Occasionally, frogs and tadpoles (collected from local ponds and streams) are used as food for large fish.

 FROZEN FOODS

-There are many frozen foods available for freshwater fish.
-Among these include: all of the live foods mentioned previously, krill, plankton, squid, vegetable-based foods, and other meat-based products.
-There are frozen foods containing a mixture of ingredients formulated specially for certain fish types.
-Some aquariasts make homemade frozen foods with meats, live foods, and vegetables.
+A wide variety of frozen foods is available for freshwater fish, including many of the live foods mentioned above, as well as krill, plankton, squid, vegetable-based products, and other meat-based items.
+Some frozen products are specially formulated mixtures for specific fish types.
+Many aquarists also prepare homemade frozen foods using a combination of meats, live foods, and vegetables.

 FREEZE-DRIED FOODS